Joseline Hernandez Demands For Child Support From Baby Daddy Stevie J

-Love and Hip Hop: Atlanta star Joseline Hernandez will stop at nothing to prove that Stevie J is the father of her unborn child.
+Love and Hip Hop Atlanta star Joseline Hernandez will stop at nothing to prove that Stevie J is the father of her unborn child.
 As seen in the LHHA Season 6 premiere, Joseline’s legal team served Stevie J with court papers, forcing him to take a paternity test.

-Joseline Hernandez first announced that she’s carrying Stevie J’s baby at the Love and Hip Hop: Atlanta Season 5 reunion.
+Joseline Hernandez first announced that she’s carrying Stevie J’s baby at the Love and Hip Hop Atlanta Season 5 reunion.
 Since then, the ex-lovers’ relationship has been rockier than ever.
 Stevie J even told the media several times that Joseline could be lying, saying that she has been flirting with other men during that time.
-He added that they were no longer together when Joseline suddenly announced that she’s pregnant with his child.
+He added that they were no longer together when Joseline suddenly announce that she’s pregnant with his child.

 “Joseline and I were broken up when she popped up pregnant.
 She’s playing games.
 I don’t believe that I am the father,” Stevie said.